robertgregorywest/IntervalAnalyser/README.md

 ## Features

 - **FIT File Parsing**: Uses the [Garmin.FIT.sdk](https://www.nuget.org/packages/Garmin.FIT.sdk) to decode `.fit` files and extract `LapMesg` records.
 - **Filtering**: Filter laps by minimum average power (default > 250 W if not specified) and/or target duration (within ± 2 seconds).
-- **Multi-File Support**: Pass multiple FIT files, each displayed as its own column in the output table.
+- **Multi-File & Folder Support**: Pass multiple FIT files and/or folders (all `.fit` files in each folder are included), each displayed as its own column in the output table.
-- **ConsoleTable Output**: Neatly formats per-lap data and summary rows (average power, total duration, normalized power) using [ConsoleTables](https://www.nuget.org/packages/ConsoleTables).
+- **Spectre.Console Output**: Neatly formats per-lap data and summary rows (average power, total duration, normalized power) using [Spectre.Console](https://spectreconsole.net/).

 ## Requirements

 - .NET 9 SDK

 ## Solution Structure